astropy/astropy/docs/coordinates/index.rst

 :ref:`astropy-coordinates-definitions` as they are used in `~astropy.coordinates`.

-`~astropy.coordinates` is built on a three-tired system of objects: representations, frames, and a high-level class.
+`~astropy.coordinates` is built on a three-tiered system of objects: representations, frames, and a high-level class.
 Representations classes are a particular way of storing a three-dimensional data point (or points), such as Cartesian coordinates or spherical polar